Accessibility Statement

 11.1 Does each form field have a label?

-11.10 Is input control used appropriately?
+11.10 Is input validation used appropriately?

 Images